JElchison/small-portable-rust-cargo/README.md

 * For the above tests, `$ARCH` is either `x86_64` or `i686`
 * `msvcrt.dll` has been present on Windows OS editions since Windows 95 OSR2
-* Entries above with `???` have not been attempted yet.
-Feel free to submit a pull request with this data.

 ## How It Works